 E.N.D.S. primarily provides services to Oregon Health Plan members who are non-ambulatory or who are unable to obtain dental care in an office setting.
 E.N.D.S.accepts Capitol Dental, Managed Dental Care of Oregon, CareOregon Dental, and Willamette Dental enrollees as patients.

 Oregon Health Plan (OHP) members must be referred to E.N.D.S. by their participating dental care organization.
-To initiate a referral, patients or care providers must call the phone number on the right side of the patient’s Division of Medical Assistance Program card to speak with a customer service representative who will determine whether a referral to E.N.D.S. is appropriate.
+To initiate a referral, patients or care providers must call their Dental Care Organization to speak with a customer service representative who will determine whether a referral to E.N.D.S. is appropriate.
 Previously referred patients or their care providers, and non-OHP patients may contact E.N.D.S. directly.

 Mobile and hospital-based dentistry services are provided to patients who are enrolled with one of the following dental care organizations: Capitol Dental Care, Managed Dental Care of Oregon, CareOregon Dental, and Willamette Dental.